-PREREQUISITE: Prior or concurrent enrollment in RA-010
+ADVISORY: Prior or concurrent enrollment in RA-010; Eligibility for ENGL-100

 This course is designed for students in the early stages of the Recording Arts program.
 Students will receive basic training in the use of LMC's high-end recording equipment, located in Studio B, and gain hands-on experience through involvement in recording sessions.
 The initial focus of the course is a review of system interconnection and the primary components of the recording system.
 Topics include: working with clients, multi-track recording formats, the purpose of basic tracks, documentation, session setup, microphone technique, signal flow through the console and configuring the control room equipment for tracking sessions.
 May not be repeated.
-SC
+LR